MDiv Church in the City (In-Ministry) Internship Program

 The MDiv.
 In Ministry has been developed with a goal to teach and help the student become proficient in the exercising of a fourfold exegesis.
 Therefore students are expected to provide an annual evaluation of the effectiveness of the program.
 This evaluation is meant to provide feedback on the effectiveness of the program in meetings its goals over the past year.
 Students will reflect on all of the courses and the overall shape of the year.

-Program Evaluation Form (docx) (Due at the end of July each year of the internship)
+Program Evaluation Form (docx) (Due in July at the end of the internship)

 This evaluation is designed to help you reflect on your own personal growth over the course of this last year.
 This is not an evaluation of the individual courses or teachers, but rather of your own growth and interaction with the course material, experience of study and ministry and spiritual formation.
 It is meant to help you measure your own level of engagement in each of the areas, and to begin to reflect on the shape of that engagement.

-Competencies Evaluation Form (docx) (Due at the end of July each year of the internship)
+Competencies Evaluation Form (docx) (Due in July at the end of the internship)

-The dates and topics (topic will vary depending on which cohort your are in) of these meetings are:
+The dates and topics will vary depending on which cohort your are in.
+See syllabus for the complete schedule.

 This master form tracks your progress throughout the internship program.
 It allows the student to check off each requirement of the internship program.